alantech/anycloud/docs/tutorial.md

 }
 ```

-We are referencing the previously defined credentials so make sure that the `credentials` value matches the key in `~/.anycloud/credentials.json`
+We are referencing the previously defined credentials so make sure that the `credentials` value matches the key in `~/.anycloud/credentials.json`.
+In this case, the alias for the credentials is `staging`.

 7) Make sure all of the changes in the git repo are committed or they won't be deployed.